Carolina THC

 Carolina THC is a handball club from Chapel Hill, North Carolina, United States.
 They are the handball team of the University of North Carolina at Chapel Hill.
 They play with four teams at various competitions.
-The first team called Carolina THC is the University team, the Tar Heels THC is a competitive development team, Carolina Blue. and Carolina Blue Heat are the alumni teams.
+The first team, called Carolina THC, is the university team; the Tar Heels THC is a competitive development team; and Carolina Blue and Carolina Blue Heat are the alumni teams.